-The summers in Turkmenistan are long (May - late September) and dry and may be unbearably hot to Westerners (over 110 degrees).
-Are conditioners are available and are highly recommended.
+The summers in Turkmenistan are dry and long (May - late September) and may be unbearably hot to Westerners (over 110 degrees).
+Air conditioners are available in the cities.
 In the summer the pace of everyday life slows and during the early to mid-afternoon people generally stay indoors and shops and businesses are usually closed.
 Winters may be cold and damp, especially in the north, but in most areas snowfall is limited.

 The desert areas which comprise the vast majority of Turkmenistan's territory contain large sand dunes and various rare species of flora and fauna.
-Here there are several large well-known national parks.
+Here there are several large, popular national parks.
 In the desert, strong winds blow year-round and may bring dust into the urban areas.
 In fact, all that separates cities and towns from the desert are the large and extensive canals which bring water for both drinking and irrigation.
-The largest canal, the Kara Kum Canai, stretches west from the Amu Darya river some 800 kilometers to Ashgabat.
+The largest canal, the Kara Kum Canal, stretches west from the Amu Darya river some 800 kilometers to Ashgabat.